dpacassi/UltimateDrupalReference/README.md

 - [Editoria11y Accessibility Checker](https://www.drupal.org/project/editoria11y) - Editoria11y ("editorial accessibility ally") is built around three key needs for ongoing content quality assurance.
 - [Entity Clone](https://www.drupal.org/project/entity_clone) - This module add a new entity operation which allows to clone many of the entities (config & content) provided by the Drupal core.
 - [Entity Redirect](https://www.drupal.org/project/entity_redirect) - Adds a configurable redirect after saving a node or other entity.
 The redirect is configurable per bundle.
+- [Entity Share](https://www.drupal.org/project/entity_share) - Entity Share is a collection of modules allowing you to share content entities like nodes, taxonomy terms, medias etc. between different Drupal instances.
 - [Entityqueue](https://www.drupal.org/project/entityqueue) - Allows users to create lists of any "entity" (content, users, etc).
 Each queue is implemented as an entity reference that can hold a single entity type.
 Items in each list can be manually reordered.
 - [External Links](https://www.drupal.org/project/extlink) - External Links is a small module used to differentiate between internal and external links.
 - [Field Formatter Class](https://www.drupal.org/project/field_formatter_class) - Allows site administrators to add classes to the outer HTML wrapper for any field display, so that CSS and Javascript can target them.
 - [Iframe](https://www.drupal.org/project/iframe) - A custom field, which lets you add a complete iframe to your content types; including Src-URL, setting width and height, optionally a title above, and optionally a target attribute.
 - [Image formatter link to image style](https://www.drupal.org/project/image_formatter_link_to_image_style) - This module provides an additional formatter for image core field, to link to an image style.
 - [Image styles generator](https://www.drupal.org/project/image_styles_generator) - This module provides a drush command capable of regenerating all images with all image styles defined on the site.
+- [JSON Field](https://www.drupal.org/project/json_field) - This module allows you to store data, probably coming from some 3rd party source, as pure JSON.
 - [MaxLength](https://www.drupal.org/project/maxlength) - MaxLength allows a soft or hard character limit to be set on titles, text fields and link fields.
 A character count displays for authors, helping them write concise content.
 - [Office Hours](https://www.drupal.org/project/office_hours) - Defines a 'weekly office hours' field type, allowing you to specify when a location is open or closed.
 - [Quick Node Clone](https://www.drupal.org/project/quick_node_clone) - Quick Node Clone is meant as a way in Drupal 8 to clone nodes.
 It currently supports cloning of most field types including Inline Entity Form and Field Collection.